huangyf530/huangyf530.github.io/_pages/about.md

 **Yufei Huang**, Xu Han, Maosong Sun

-- In this work, we propose a two-stage training method called FastFiD to address the inference efficiency problem in open-domain question answering.
-With FastFiD, we can enhance inference speed by **2.3X-5.7X** while maintaining the model’s performance on three commonly used datasets (Natural Questions, TriviaQA, and ASQA).
+- In this work, we propose a two-stage training method called FastFiD to address the inference efficiency problem in ODQA.
+With FastFiD, we can enhance inference speed by **2.3X-5.7X** while maintaining model’s performance on three commonly used datasets (Natural Questions, TriviaQA, and ASQA).
 Further experiments with LLaMa2-7B also verify its adaptability to decoder-only models, indicating its potential to accelerate current LLM and general RAG systems.
 </div>
 </div>